 Consuming basil regularly may also prevent night blindness and sore eyes.

-You probably didn’t know much about basil health benefits like I did.
+You probably didn’t know much about the health benefits of basil like I did.

 I just saw them in the dishes my parents cook.